Can I Donate Blood If I’m On Antibiotics? | Essential Blood Facts

 • If you feel completely recovered now.

-This thorough screening ensures both donor safety and recipient protection.
+This thorough screening helps protect both donor safety and recipient safety.
 If there’s any doubt about your suitability due to antibiotic use or illness history, staff may recommend postponing donation until it’s safe.

 If You’re Unsure: Contact Your Local Blood Bank